 Who gives the vaccinations?

-Vaccinations are given by the offices of the Youth Healthcare Services, usually during group vaccinations in spring and autumn.
-You will automatically receive an invitation letter if you are eligible for these vaccinations.
+Vaccinations are given by the offices of the Youth Healthcare Services (JGZ), usually during group vaccinations in spring and autumn.
+You will get a letter with an invitation and a leaflet.

-How much time can there be between the first and last HPV vaccination?
+How much time between the first and second HPV vaccination?

 It is not a problem if there is more time between vaccinations.
 However, for long-term protection, it is important to complete the vaccination series.
-Do not delay the second vaccination for longer than you have to.
+Do not delay the second vaccination.

 Can you still get an HPV infection even if you are vaccinated?